rrwick/Badread/README.md

 ### Error model

 The possible values for the `--error_model` argument are:
-* `nanopore2023`: a model trained on real Nanopore reads from 2023 (the default)
+* `nanopore2023`: a model trained on ONT R10.4.1 reads from 2023 (the default)
-* `nanopore2020`: a model trained on real Nanopore reads from 2020
+* `nanopore2020`: a model trained on ONT R9.4.1 reads from 2020
-* `nanopore2018`: a model trained on real Nanopore reads from 2018
+* `nanopore2018`: a model trained on ONT R9.4/R9.4.1 reads from 2018
-* `pacbio2016`: a model trained on real PacBio reads
+* `pacbio2016`: a model trained on PacBio RS II reads from 2016
+* `pacbio2021`: a model trained on PacBio HiFi reads from 2021
 * `random`: a random error model with 1/3 chance each of insertion, deletion and substitution
 * a file path for a trained model